-Doctors need to examine your symptoms, imaging tests and biopsies to diagnose mesothelioma.
-Getting an accurate diagnosis is essential to getting the best treatment.
+Doctors use a variety of tools to diagnose mesothelioma.
+They will examine your symptoms, then perform imaging tests (X-ray, MRI, CT)and biopsies (Needle, Tissue/Surgical)to diagnose mesothelioma.
+Getting an accurate diagnosis is critical to getting the best treatment.

 Steps to Diagnosing Mesothelioma